 Catherine Boggs Endowed Faculty Research Scholar

-Environmental and Natural Resources Law, International Environmental Law, International Law
+Environmental and Natural Resources Law, International Environmental Law, International Law, Environmental Law

 Prof. Wiersema's research focuses on international environmental law, with particular emphasis on international wildlife law, species and biodiversity conservation, and forest conservation.
 Her most recent work addresses debates about markets for endangered species and the REDD+ program under the international climate change regime.
 In addition, she writes about the structure of the international environmental legal system, having addressed the role of conferences of the parties in international law-making.
 Prof. Wiersema's work breaks down the traditional division of local, national, and international perspectives and is deeply informed by theories of ecological complexity and scientific uncertainty.
 Prof. Wiersema is a member of the Accountability Panel for the Wildlife Justice Commission, a member of the Board of Editors for the Journal of International Wildlife Law and Policy, and a member of the IUCN's World Commission on Environmental Law.

 Prof. Wiersema was Director of the International Legal Studies Program at the Sturm College of Law from 2013-2015 and held the Ved P. Nanda Chair.
 Prior to joining the faculty at the University of Denver Sturm College of Law, Prof. Wiersema was an Assistant Professor at The Ohio State University Michael E. Moritz College of Law and worked in the Denver office of Arnold and Porter LLP as a litigation associate.
 She was the George W. Foley, Jr. Fellow in Environmental Law at Harvard Law School from 1999-2000 and spent time as a Visiting Scholar at the International Monetary Fund (IMF) in 2001.

 - SJD, International and Environmental Law, Harvard Law School, 2004